What new physics can we extract from inflation using the ACT DR6 and DESI DR2 Observations?: Key Physical Questions

 where in the Einstein frame the first term represents the Einstein-Hilbert contribution, the second term is the canonical kinetic term of the inflaton, and the new effective potential is given by the following expression:

 See refs. \cite{Choudhury:2015zlc,Choudhury:2017cos} for more details on this transformation.
-Now the immediate question comes into our mind: is it possible to constrain the value of the non-minimal coupling parameter by imposing the constraints on the tensor-to-scalar ratio $r$ and spectral index $n_s$ from the recent ACT and DESI DR2 data release (along with considering other combined constraints from observation)?
-Our paper is dedicated to addressing this question for a larger class of canonical models of inflation which we believe to provide information in terms of finding out one of the promising outcomes of the new physics in the present context of the discussion.
+A natural question then arises: is it possible to constrain the value of the non-minimal coupling parameter by imposing the constraints on the tensor-to-scalar ratio $r$ and spectral index $n_s$ from the recent ACT and DESI DR2 data release (along with considering other combined constraints from observation)?
+In this work, we address this question for a broad class of canonical inflationary models, with the aim of extracting new physical information from current observational constraints.

-\item In the previous point till now we have discussed about the usual cold canonical inflationary paradigm, including non-minimal coupling to the Einstein gravity.
+\item So far, we have discussed the usual cold canonical inflationary paradigm, including non-minimal coupling to the Einstein gravity.
 However, there might be a possibility of studying a warm inflationary paradigm in the light of recent observations.
-Recently in ref. \cite{Berera:2025vsu} the authors have claimed that the early universe is ACT-ing as warm.
-Though we don't want to comment on the validity of such a big claim, at least we can say that this might be an interesting possibility that one can consider for future study with various models of inflation supported by the warm inflationary paradigm.
-Explicitly speaking, we have not studied this possibility in this paper but put this possibility on our checklist for further study.
+Recently in ref. \cite{Berera:2025vsu} the authors have claimed that the early universe may admit an ACT-motivated warm-inflation interpretation.
+Although we do not assess the validity of this specific interpretation here, it provides an interesting possibility for future work on inflationary models supported by the warm-inflation paradigm.
+Explicitly speaking, we have not studied this possibility in this paper but leave this possibility for future investigation.

-\item Using the new ACT and DESI DR2 data, we constrain the value of the tensor-to-scalar ratio $r$ for different models of inflation studied in this paper, using this information, in the slow-roll regime of inflation, we can immediately fix the corresponding scale of inflation by using the following equation:
+\item Using the new ACT and DESI DR2 data, we constrain the tensor-to-scalar ratio $r$ for the inflationary models studied in this paper.
+In the slow-roll regime, this information allows us to estimate the corresponding inflationary energy scale through the corresponding scale of inflation by using the following equation:

 Using the above equation, one can fix both $V_{\rm inf}$ and $H_{\rm inf}$ for a given value of $r$.
-Once the scale of inflation is fixed through the value of $r$ at the CMB scale (at $k=k_{\rm cmb}$) one can immediately comment on the exact UV complete scenarios and favourable high-energy physics models responsible for inflation.
+Once the scale of inflation is fixed through the value of $r$ at the CMB scale (at $k=k_{\rm cmb}$) one can place useful constraints on possible UV-complete scenarios and viable high-energy physics models responsible for inflation.
 Finding new information about physics obviously plays a significant role in the present study.